albertosaurus/power_enum_2/README.md

-# Enumerations Mixin
+# Power Enum

-Copyright (c) 2005 Trevor Squires
-Released under the MIT License.
+Initial Version Copyright (c) 2005 Trevor Squires Rails 3 Updates Copyright (c) 2010 Pivotal Labs Additional Updates Copyright (c) 2011 Arthur Shagall and Sergey Potapov Released under the MIT License.
 See the LICENSE file for more details.

 ## What is this?:

-The enumerations mixin allows you to treat instances of your ActiveRecord models as though they were an enumeration of values.
+Power Enum allows you to treat instances of your ActiveRecord models as though they were an enumeration of values.

-This is a modernization for use as a gem on Rails 3 of the original plugin by Trevor Squires located at https://github.com/protocool/enumerations_mixin by the fine folks at Protocool https://github.com/protocool/enumerations_mixin and some additional updates and tests.
+Power Enum is built on top of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations_mixin.
+While the core ideas remain,

 At it's most basic level, it allows you to say things along the lines of: